pyg-team/pytorch-frame/docs/source/get_started/modular_design.rst

 Modular Design of Deep Tabular Models
 =====================================
-Our key observation is that many tabular deep learning models all follow a modular design of three components:
+Our key observation is that many tabular deep learning models all follow a modular design of **three components**:

 - :obj:`FeatureEncoder`
 - :obj:`TableConv`